Parking a Semi in a Residential Zone? Learn the Regulations First

 If you’re a truck driver or fleet manager trying to figure out where to park, here are some practical tips to keep you on the right side of the law:

 - Before heading to a new location, research the truck parking regulations in that area.
-Apps like Parkopedia or websites maintained by local DOT offices can be lifesavers.
+State Department of Transportation websites can be a reliable source for updated rules, restrictions, and designated parking zones.

 - Look for nearby truck stops, rest areas, or private lots designed to accommodate large vehicles.
 Some businesses even rent out parking spaces specifically for semi-trucks.